AIGA x OTIS

 Identity is a student organization at Otis College of Art and Design.
 Our purpose is to promote awareness and educate our campus and community about various genders, sexual orientations and various other related minority identities.
 We endeavor to support students of all genders and sexualities.
 We provide a safe space for them on campus and strive to promote acceptance and education for our community.
-We also encourage acceptance, tolerance and self-pride within our community through community involvement. —Contact Ellie at firstname.lastname@example.org or email@example.com.
+We also encourage acceptance, tolerance and self-pride within our community through community involvement. —Contact Angela at email@example.com or firstname.lastname@example.org.

 The purpose of this organization is to help better create a sense of community through creatinga space for students to be open, real, and potentially vulnerable, and having a support systemto back each other up when needed.
 We also hope to examine some Christian values and life lessons that are beneficial to anyone regardless of belief.
-Contact Dallin at firstname.lastname@example.org
+Contact Dallin at email@example.com or firstname.lastname@example.org.

 Otis Comic League (OCL)

 The purpose of The Otis Comic League is to foster a sense of community for those who love and enjoy comic books and visual storytelling.
 We hope to create a space where intelligent, honest discussion can thrive.
 This will strengthen our members’ ability to identify what makes a good story and learn how to critique ideas in a constructive and collaborative way.
 We also hope to provide opportunities to our members for them to network with professional artists and publish work of their own.
-Contact Antonio at email@example.com to get involved!
+Contact Valerie at email@example.com to get involved!